raphaelbadawi/filliere-tt/README.md

 Little website for a table tennis club.

-# Prod

-## Configuration
+# Configuration

-You need to fill the user and password values in the .env files in the backend folder.
+You need to fill the DB user and password values in the .env files in the backend folder.
 Fill them as it pleases you.

 Regarding the app tokens, you can generate a dummy Strapi application with `npx create-strapi-app@latest dummy` and then reuse the token values of this dummy application: you'll be sure they are intrinsincally valid.
 Moreover, the ADMIN_JWT_TOKEN value of Strapi .env file must be replicated as the STRAPI_ADMIN_JWT of NextJS .env file.

 It is possible to modify those values afterwards, but please note that if you change the token values, all existing API tokens will be invalidated and you will need to generate new ones using the Strapi admin UI.

-Last but not least: you must use your own Google ReCAPTCHA key to fill NEXT_PUBLIC_RECAPTCHA_PUBLIC_KEY in the NextJS .env file.
+Don't forget to fill your postmaster credentials for mailing to work (and to open the matching SMTP port in your firewall).
+You must also use your own Google ReCAPTCHA key to fill NEXT_PUBLIC_RECAPTCHA_PUBLIC_KEY in the NextJS .env file.

 ## Run

-### Dev
+### Development

 `docker compose -f docker-compose.yml -f docker-compose.dev.yml up`